ortus-boxlang/boxlang-docs/language/variables.md

 Please note that assignments are evaluated from right to left instead of traditional reading from left to right.
 {% endhint %}

 Open up the CommandBox Shell and go into CommandBox **REPL** mode by typing `repl`.
 Every time you assign a value to a variable, the CommandBox REPL will output or echo the variable for you.
 Please note that in REPL mode, the termination for a line of code is omitted.
-A line terminator in Boxlang is the `;`.
+A line terminator in BoxLang is the `;`.

 ![](<../assets/variables (1).png>)

 As you can see, we can create [strings](strings.md), [numerics](numbers.md), [arrays](arrays.md), [structs](structures.md), and so much more.
 No need for types or special assignments.
-The Boxlang engine will determine or infer it and use it accordingly, thus a dynamic language.
+The BoxLang engine will determine or infer it and use it accordingly, thus a dynamic language.

 {% hint style="success" %}
 The CommandBox REPL is based on a Lucee 5 server, which is why semi-colons are optional, and the default syntax is script and not tags.